gromacs/gromacs/docs/install-guide/index.rst

 the latest NVIDIA driver (which includes the NVIDIA OpenCL runtime) is recommended.
 Also note that there are performance limitations (inherent to the NVIDIA OpenCL runtime).
-It is not possible to configure both CUDA and OpenCL support in the same build of |Gromacs|, nor to support both Intel and other vendors' GPUs with OpenCL.
+It is not possible to support both Intel and other vendors' GPUs with OpenCL.
 A 64-bit implementation of OpenCL is required and therefore OpenCL is only supported on 64-bit platforms.

+Since |Gromacs| 2021, the support for SYCL_ is added.
+The current SYCL implementation can be compiled either with `Intel oneAPI DPC++`_ compiler for Intel GPUs, or with hipSYCL_ compiler and ROCm runtime for AMD GFX9 and CDNA GPUs.
+Using other devices supported by these compilers is possible, but not recommended.

+It is not possible to configure several GPU backends in the same build of |Gromacs|.

 .. _mpi-support: